 1. Fancy “Going Out” Attire

 Leave the dresses, high heels, suit and tie at home.
-Although there are some upscale bars and clubs in New Zealand’s larger cities, as a backpacker you will probably not want to go to these places.
-However, most bars and clubs have a super casual dress code, so there’s absolutely no need to fill up precious backpack space with outfits you won’t end up wearing.
+Although there are some upscale bars and clubs in New Zealand’s larger cities, most bars and clubs have a super casual dress code, so there’s absolutely no need to fill up precious backpack space with outfits you won’t end up wearing.
 Pack some “smart-casual” clothing instead that you can wear on different occasions.

 Most hostels, hotels, motels and even holiday parks either have hair dryers in the bathrooms or they are available to borrow from reception.
 Hairdryers tend to take up a lot of space in your backpack, but you can definitely get away with not packing one.
 Additionally, you’ll find that people in New Zealand and fellow travellers just won’t care how made up you are.

 For backpackers, note that the vast majority of hostels in New Zealand have a “no sleeping bag” policy because they spread bed bugs.
 You’ll find that almost every hostel provide linen so if you mostly plan to stay in hostels around New Zealand then you can leave the sleeping bag at home.
 If a hostel doesn’t have linen included in their basic price, then you can always rent linen for a small fee.
-On the other hand, if you mostly plan to camp, then packing a sleeping bag makes sense.
+On the other hand, if you mostly plan to camp and/or stay in Department of Conservation huts when hiking, then a sleeping bag is an essential.

 First off, if you’re doing outdoor activities in New Zealand and it starts raining, which it will, a waterproof jacket is going to serve you far better than an umbrella.
 Plus, people in New Zealand just don’t use them at all.
 New Zealand’s largest cities are in coastal areas where it tends to be too windy for umbrellas.
 So an umbrella is an item not to pack for New Zealand!